alex-a-soto/alexsoto/challenges-building-an-open-source-eink-laptop.md

 Given the challenges stated above, another option is not to use E Ink but rather a different non-emissive display technology such as Display Electronic Slurry (DES)[^des] or Reflective Liquid Crystal Display (RLCD)[^rlcd].

 DES is used in the displays offered by Good Display.
 Some of the notable features of using a DES display are an improved: pixel structure, contrast, resolution, operating temperature, power consumption, and cost.
 Additionally, an MOQ is not required.
+We are waiting for Good Display to have DES displays in stock to purchase a display and conduct tests and compare these results to e-ink, RLCD, etc.

 RLCDs[^rlcd2] are an alternative reflective display technology that is attractive as they are cheaper than eink, don't require unique waveforms/firmware/controllers, have week-long battery life, and most excitingly, can do 60fps!
 Sharp from Japan is the leading maker of RLCDs today, BOE as well.
 RLCDs are the displays that are in your microwave, oven, & TI calculator.
 But they also were the displays in your Gameboy & Pebble Watch[^pebble].
 And if you have a Garmin smartwatch today, it likely has an RLCD with a backlight - 'a transflective RLCD'.